04 February 2026

 Balancing Mechanism revenues offset wholesale decline

-Batteries earned £52k/MW/year in January 2026, a slight recovery from December's 18-month low, but still 25% below the 2025 average.
-An increase of £6.4k/MW/year in Balancing Mechanism revenues more than made up for a £2.1k/MW/year drop in wholesale earnings.
-Changes in frequency response and reserve were minor and balanced each other out.
+Batteries earned £52k/MW/year in January 2026, a modest recovery from December's 18-month low but still 25% below the 2025 average.
+A £6.4k/MW/year boost in Balancing Mechanism revenues more than made up for a £2.1k/MW/year drop in wholesale earnings.
+Frequency response and reserve changes were minor and largely offset each other.

 Wholesale Markets

-Wholesale arbitrage revenues fell by 29% to £5.1k/MW/year in January, down from £7.2k/MW/year in December.
-This was the weakest wholesale performance since early 2023.
-While compressed spreads played a role, the main factor was batteries shifting exports to other markets.
+Wholesale arbitrage revenues dropped 29% to £5.1k/MW/year in January, down from £7.2k/MW/year in December.
+This is the lowest wholesale result since early 2023.
+While compressed spreads played a part, the main factor was batteries shifting exports to other markets.

 Get full access to Modo Energy Research